alikssant/SpendMaster/README.md

-# SpendControl - Expense Tracker App
+# SpendMaster - Expense Tracker App

 SpendControl is a lightweight and intuitive expense tracker app designed to help you take control of your spending.
 With a clean and responsive interface.